kube-reporting/metering-operator/Documentation/dev/jenkins.md

 # Jenkins

-Jenkins is heavily used by Chargeback for continuous integration.
+Jenkins is heavily used by Metering for continuous integration.
 It's primary duties are:

-- Building the chargeback binary
+- Building the metering binary
-- Running chargeback unit tests
+- Running metering unit tests
-- Building docker images for all of the chargeback components
+- Building docker images for all of the metering components
 - Pushing docker images for each component to quay.io
 - Running integration and e2e tests
-  - Deploys Chargeback to a real Kubernetes cluster in a new namespace, and runs reports.
+  - Deploys Metering to a real Kubernetes cluster in a new namespace, and runs reports.
   - By default, it will delete the namespace it used to deploy after it runs tests.

 ## Pull-Requests